 On day two, make up fresh growth medium and pre-warm it to 37 degrees Celsius [1].

-Talent places a bottle of fresh growth medium into the water bath (or incubator) to warm up.
+Talent places a vial of fresh growth medium into the water bath (or incubator) to warm up.

 Prepare a 6-well tissue culture plate by adding 1 milliliter of fresh, pre-warmed growth medium in each well of the plate to be used [1-TXT].
 Store this plate in a 37 degree Celsius and 5% CO2 incubator until needed [2].